Remove old Docker images

 Important

-Use these commands to clean up your volumes:
+To clean up your volumes:

 Identify how much space is being used on your server: